Rénoclimat - Frequently asked questions

 When in doubt, you can check if your advisor is in fact authorized by consulting the current list.

-• Can I contact the organization in my region directly?
+• Can I contact the service organization in my region directly?

 Yes.
 You can contact your region’s organization directly with questions about the program or how to improve energy efficiency in your home, or if you wish to make an appointment for an energy evaluation or follow up on your file once you have registered.